edcepp/FTCEppTensorCode/FTCEppTensorCode/README.md

 ### Overview

-The code in this section completes the goals to point Rover Ruckus challenge to move the gold mineral off of its location.
-In completes steps 1), 2) and 3) in the diagram above.
+The code in this section completes the goals to point Rover Ruckus robot in the direction to move the gold mineral off of its location.
+In completes steps 1), 2) and 3).

 ### Code